Underwood-Inc/rituals/README.md

 ### 4. Enable the Datapack
 - Launch Minecraft and open your world
-- You should see a message in chat: "[Totem Rituals] Datapack loaded successfully!"
+- You should see a message in chat: "[Rituals] Datapack loaded successfully!"
 - If you don't see the message, type `/reload` in the chat and press Enter

 ### 5. Get Started